bertocarl/quiz-board/README.md

 Albert Carlos Omware

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details which is an open source software and is free to be copied and contributions to make it better.